1896 Summer Olympics: Athletics

 Chile claims one athlete, Luis Subercaseaux, who competed for the nation at the 1896 Summer Olympics.
-This makes Chile one of the 14 nations to appear at the inaugural Summer Olympic Games.
 Subercaseaux's results are not listed in the official report, though that report typically includes only winners and Subercaseaux won no medals.
 He was entered to compete in the 100m, 400m and 800m events but is usually listed as a no show.
-An appraisal of a famous photo of series 2 of the 100 meters sprint, performed by facial recognition experts of the Chilean forensic police, concluded that Subercaseaux was one of the participants.
+An appraisal of a photo of series 2 of the 100 meters sprint, performed by facial recognition experts of the Chilean forensic police, concluded that Subercaseaux was one of the participants.

 The day after the official marathon, Stamata Revithi ran the 40-kilometer course in 5 hours 30 minutes, finishing outside Panathinaiko Stadium.
-However, some of the authors, who believe that "Melpomene" and Revithi are the same person, attribute to the latter the more favorable time of 4 1/2 hours.
+Some authors, who believe that "Melpomene" and Revithi are the same person, attribute to the latter the more favorable time of 4 1/2 hours.
 She was denied entry into the official race as the 1896 Olympics excluded women from competition.

 Cycling

-The rules of the International Cycling Association were used for the cycling competitions.
-The track cycling events were held at the newly built Neo Phaliron Velodrome.
+The cycling competitions used the rules of the International Cycling Association.
+The newly built Neo Phaliron Velodrome hosted the track cycling events.
 Only one road event was held, a race from Athens to Marathon and back (87 kilometres).

 In the track events, the best cyclist was Frenchman Paul Masson, who won the one lap time trial, the sprint event, and the 10,000 meters.
 In the 100 kilometres event, Masson entered as a pacemaker for his compatriot Léon Flameng.
-Flameng won the event, after a fall, and after stopping to wait for his Greek opponent Georgios Kolettis to fix a mechanical problem.
+Flameng won the event, after a fall and after stopping to wait for his Greek opponent Georgios Kolettis to fix a mechanical problem.
 The Austrian fencer Adolf Schmal won the 12-hour race, which was completed by only two cyclists, while the road race event was won by Aristidis Konstantinidis.

 Fencing

 The fencing events were held in the Zappeion, which, built with money Evangelis Zappas had given to revive the ancient Olympic Games, had never seen any athletic contests before.
 Unlike other sports (in which only amateurs were allowed to take part at the Olympics), professionals were authorised to compete in fencing, though in a separate event.
-These professionals were considered gentlemen athletes, just like the amateurs.
+These masters professionals were considered gentlemen athletes, just like the amateurs.

 Four events were scheduled, but the épée event was cancelled for unknown reasons.
 The foil event was won by a Frenchman, Eugène-Henri Gravelotte, who beat his countryman, Henri Callot, in the final.
-The other two events, the sabre and the masters foil, were won by Greek fencers.
-Leonidas Pyrgos, who won the latter event, became the first Greek Olympic champion in the modern era.
+The other two events were won by Greek fencers: Ioannis Georgiadis won the sabre event, and Leonidas Pyrgos won the masters foil, becoming the first Greek Olympic champion in the modern era.